dadrian/tldr.fail/index.md

 _before_ quantum computers exist.

-Unfortunately, some buggy servers are not prepared for clients to start supporting postquantum-secure cryptography.
+Unfortunately, some buggy servers are not prepared for clients to start supporting post-quantum-secure cryptography.
 The TLS protocol contains a mechanism for the server and client to negotiate the cryptographic algorithms used for the connection based on which algorithms are mutally supported by both.
-This means that correctly-implemented servers that have no yet added support for the draft postquantum algorithms should silently ignore the postquantum option, and select a different classical algorithm.
+This means that correctly-implemented servers that have no yet added support for the draft post-quantum algorithms should silently ignore the post-quantum option, and select a different classical algorithm.

-TLS ClientHello messages that offer postquantum cryptography are larger than classical ClientHello messages, and exceed the threshold for transmission in a single packet.
+TLS ClientHello messages that offer post-quantum cryptography are larger than classical ClientHello messages, and exceed the threshold for transmission in a single packet.
 This means that a single call to TCP `read()` might not return the entire ClientHello packet.
 This has always been possible in TCP, but it is exacerbated by the larger ClientHello messages.
 Most buggy servers are not prepared to have to call `read()` more than once to read the entire ClientHello.
-This is still a bug even prior to the postquantum migration, however, the bug is much more commonly exposed when the larger postquantum cryptography is in use.
+This is still a bug even prior to the post-quantum migration, however, the bug is much more commonly exposed when the larger post-quantum cryptography is in use.

-## What is postquantum-secure cryptography?
+## What is post-quantum-secure cryptography?

 Modern public-key cryptography is secure in the face of a classical computer, but can be broken by a quantum computer.
 Luckily, quantum computers don't exist